Skip to content

 Practical Solution: Tailored Reverb Settings

-• Example: Apply a short ambient reverb to your percussion to simulate a small room, creating a warm and intimate feel in the mix.
+Use a short, ambient reverb on percussion to simulate a small room, creating a warm and intimate feel.

 Step 11: Layering Percussive Textures